kanthian/octo1/README.md

     pkill -f '^python.*octopusbus.py'

+### Accessing logfiles

 Logs are created in the `logs` dir in the same directory as the launcher script.
 To tail the latest logfile, run:

     tail -n+0 -f /home/pi/logs/octopusbus-latest.txt

+Every time the `octopusbus-launcher.sh` runs it will create a new timestamped logfile and change the `octopus-latest.txt` symlink to point to it.